A-infinity category of Lagrangian cobordisms in the symplectization of PxR: Background

 \item \textbf{Grading of intersection points:} Let $p\in\Sigma_i\cap\Sigma_j$, for $i<j$.
 Generically, the immersed Lagrangian $\Sigma_i\cup\Sigma_j$ lifts to an embedded Legendrian submanifold $\widetilde{\Sigma}_i\cup\widetilde{\Sigma}_j\subset\big((\R\times Y)\times\R_u,du+e^t\alpha\big)$ and $p$ is the projection of a Reeb chord $\gamma_p$ of $\widetilde{\Sigma}_i\cup\widetilde{\Sigma}_j$.
 If $\gamma_p$ is a chord from $\widetilde{\Sigma}_j$ to $\widetilde{\Sigma}_i$, then $|p|=\CZ(\gamma_p)$.
 If $\gamma_p$ is a chord from $\widetilde{\Sigma}_i$ to $\widetilde{\Sigma}_j$, then $|p|=n+1-\CZ(\gamma_p)$.
 These Conley-Zehnder indices are computed after a choice of path connecting $\widetilde{\Sigma}_i$ and $\widetilde{\Sigma}_j$ as explained above for the non-connected case.
 Again, the vanishing of the Maslov number for Lagrangian cobordisms, and of the first Chern class of $P$ imply that the grading of intersection points does not depend on the choices made, except paths to connect any two distinct components of the Legendrian lift. \end{enumerate}

-The expected dimension of the moduli spaces described in Sections \ref{mod_cyl} and \ref{mod_non_cyl} can then be expressed in terms of the grading of asymptotics.
-Consider the set of asymptotics $(a_1,\dots,a_d)$, and assume again that it decomposes as follows $\{a_1,\dots,a_d\}=\{\gamma^+_j\}_{1\leq j\leq j^+}\cup\{q_j\}_{1\leq j\leq l}\cup\{\gamma^-_j\}_{1\leq j\leq j^-}$ where $\gamma_j^+$ are positive Reeb chord asymptotics, $q_j$ are intersection points asymptotics and $\gamma_j^-$ are negative Reeb chord asymptotics.
-For cylindrical boundary conditions, we have obviously $l=0$.
-Moreover, we assume that negative asymptotics to pure Reeb chords $\bs{\delta}_i$ have degree $0$. \begin{prop} Under the decomposition of the set of asymptotics as above, we have:
+The expected dimension of the moduli spaces described in Sections \ref{mod_cyl} and \ref{mod_non_cyl} can then be expressed in terms of the grading of asymptotics; this is the purpose of the next proposition. \begin{prop} Consider the moduli spaces described in Sections \ref{mod_cyl} and \ref{mod_non_cyl}.
+For those where it applies denote $j^+$ the number of positive mixed Reeb chord asymptotics among $\{\gamma_1,\dots,\gamma_d\}$ or $\{a_1,\dots,a_d\}$, and $l$ the number of intersection points asymptotics among $\{a_1,\dots,a_d\}$.
+Moreover, we assume that negative asymptotics to pure Reeb chords $\bs{\delta}_i$ have degree $0$.
+Then we have:

 \end{prop}

 \begin{nota} Given a moduli space $\cM_{\Sigma_{0...d}}(a_0;a_1,\dots,a_d)$, we add an exponent indicating the (expected) dimension of it as a smooth manifold: $\cM^i_{\Sigma_{0...d}}(a_0;a_1,\dots,a_d)$.
 This dimension is equal to the index of the Fredholm operator obtained by linearizing $\bar\partial$ at a pseudo-holomorphic disc $u$. \end{nota}